 As a parent, you know how expenses can add up.
 Having kids brings a certain level of base additional costs into your life like food, shelter and clothing.
 Then there are child care, extracurricular activities and inevitable medical costs, all of which are extremely pricey.
-And we haven’t even mentioned college tuition yet, which most parents will tell you ranges from extravagant to astronomical.
+And we haven’t even mentioned college tuition yet, which parents will tell you can range from extravagant to astronomical.

 When it comes to providing for your children, every dollar counts.
 Here are five tax credit plans available to parents to help ease the expenses that come with having one or more little bundles of joy.